Lion’s Mane Recipes: 7 Creations Using This Unique Mushroom

 Lion’s Mane Benefits: More Than Just a Tasty Mushroom

-Brain-Boosting Benefits of Lion’s Mane
+Brain-Boosting Benefits of Lion’s Mane Mushrooms

 Compounds called hericenones and erinacines, when extracted and isolated from Lion’s Mane, have qualities that may protect neurons and nerves in our bodies.
-The unique neuroprotective effects of these Lion’s Mane compounds are speculated to shield the brain from normal mild cognitive decline associated with aging (2), help support healthy memory function and focus (3,4), and support a positive mood and relieve occasional stress (5,6,7,8).
+The unique neuroprotective effects of these Lion’s Mane compounds are speculated to shield the brain from normal mild cognitive decline associated with aging [2], help support healthy memory function and focus [3] [4], and support a positive mood and relieve occasional stress [5] [6] [7] [8].

 Dried Lion's Mane Mushroom

-Is it just coincidence, or is it nature’s intent that Lion’s Mane mushrooms (like these dried ones) look like brains and have special compounds that support brain functions?
+Is it just coincidence, or is it nature’s intent that lion’s mane mushrooms (like these dried ones) look like brains and have special compounds that support brain functions?

-Other Lion’s Mane Health Benefits
+Other Lion’s Mane Mushroom Health Benefits

 Below are some of the additional ways Lions’ Mane could potentially improve your health, according to modern scientific studies:

-Lion’s Mane Nutrition & Culinary Benefits
+Lion’s Mane Mushrooms’ Nutrition & Culinary Benefits

-Lion’s Mane mushrooms are often used as a meat substitute because of their dense texture.
-Due to the uber-absorbent nature of mushrooms, it can be marinated to give it just about any flavor profile, including a meaty one (see our Lion’s Mane steak recipe below).
-Additionally, it can be prepared to bring out its natural, delicate, seafood-like flavor.
-So, it is also ideal as a shellfish substitute (see our Lion’s Mane faux crab cake recipe below).
+Lion’s mane mushrooms are often used as a meat substitute because of their dense texture.
+Due to the uber-absorbent nature of mushrooms, lion’s mane mushrooms can be marinated with melted butter in medium high heat until golden brown to give it just about any flavor profile, including a meaty one (see our lion’s mane steak recipe below).

 You can also benefit from the loaded nutritional profile of this delicious mushroom.
-It is very dense in protein and fiber, which also makes it an ideal meat substitute for vegans and vegetarians.
-The nutritional chart below shows you how Lion’s Mane stacks up against other high-protein foods.
+Lion’s mane mushrooms are very dense in protein and fiber, which also makes cooking lion’s mane mushrooms an excellent meat substitute for vegans and vegetarians.

 Lion’s Mane Nutrition Chart